mobigaurav/task2/README.md

 # Usage

-1.)
 Download the plugin on your local system

-2.)
-Add the plugin using command- cordova plugin add  /path where project is downloaded/Multiplier 3.) cordova build ios, cordova run ios
+Add the plugin using command- cordova plugin add (/path where project is downloaded)

+For iOS- cordova build ios, cordova run ios

-4.) cordova run ios, cordova run android
+For Android- cordova build android, cordova run android